lexe11/generic-cart/README.md

 # Generic Cart
-Generic Cart web app is made with Django and vanilla JavaScript to update the shopping cart items, prices and quantity dynamically.
-I left a default Django db.sqlite3 with a few products added in the repository for the test purposes.
+Generic Cart web app is made with Django and vanilla JavaScript I left a default Django db.sqlite3 with a few products added in the repository for the test purposes.
 Tailwind looks.

 - User Register and Login
 - Registered user cart functionality